optimizely/objective-c-sdk/OptimizelySDKShared/OPDB/README.markdown

 ## History

-The history and changes are availbe on its [GitHub page](https://github.com/ccgus/fmdb) and are summarized in the "CHANGES_AND_TODO_LIST.txt" file.
+The history and changes are availbe on its [GitHub page](https://github.com/ccgus/opdb) and are summarized in the "CHANGES_AND_TODO_LIST.txt" file.

 ## Contributors

-The contributors to FMDB are contained in the "Contributors.txt" file.
+The contributors to OPDB are contained in the "Contributors.txt" file.

-## Additional projects using FMDB, which might be interesting to the discerning developer.
+## Additional projects using OPDB, which might be interesting to the discerning developer.

- * FMDBMigrationManager, A SQLite schema migration management system for FMDB: https://github.com/layerhq/FMDBMigrationManager
+ * OPDBMigrationManager, A SQLite schema migration management system for OPDB: https://github.com/layerhq/OPDBMigrationManager
  * FCModel, An alternative to Core Data for people who like having direct SQL access: https://github.com/marcoarment/FCModel

-## Quick notes on FMDB's coding style
+## Quick notes on OPDB's coding style

 Spaces, not tabs.
 Square brackets, not dot notation.
-Look at what FMDB already does with curly brackets and such, and stick to that style.
+Look at what OPDB already does with curly brackets and such, and stick to that style.

 ## Reporting bugs

 Reduce your bug down to the smallest amount of code possible.
 You want to make it super easy for the developers to see and reproduce your bug.
 If it helps, pretend that the person who can fix your bug is active on shipping 3 major products, works on a handful of open source projects, has a newborn baby, and is generally very very busy.

-And we've even added a template function to main.m (FMDBReportABugFunction) in the FMDB distribution to help you out:
+And we've even added a template function to main.m (OPDBReportABugFunction) in the OPDB distribution to help you out:

-* Open up fmdb project in Xcode.
+* Open up opdb project in Xcode.
-* Open up main.m and modify the FMDBReportABugFunction to reproduce your bug.
+* Open up main.m and modify the OPDBReportABugFunction to reproduce your bug.
     * Setup your table(s) in the code.
     * Make your query or update(s).
     * Add some assertions which demonstrate the bug.

-Then you can bring it up on the FMDB mailing list by showing your nice and compact FMDBReportABugFunction, or you can report the bug via the github FMDB bug reporter.
+Then you can bring it up on the OPDB mailing list by showing your nice and compact OPDBReportABugFunction, or you can report the bug via the github OPDB bug reporter.

 **Optional:**